 William S. Reardon, C.P.A. has been a member of our Board of Directors since August 2004.
 Until his retirement in 2002 from PricewaterhouseCoopers LLP, an international accounting firm, where he was employed from June 1973 to July 2002, Mr. Reardon was a business assurance (audit) partner at the firm's Boston office and leader of its life sciences industry practice for New England and the eastern United States.
 From 1998 to 2000, Mr. Reardon served on the board of the emerging companies section of the Biotechnology Industry Organization.
 He also served on the board of the Massachusetts Biotechnology Council from 2000 until his retirement in 2002.
 Mr. Reardon is currently a member of the Board of Directors and the chairman of the audit committee of Idera Pharmaceuticals, Inc., a publicly traded pharmaceutical company, and from 2003 to 2010 served in the same capacity for Oscient Pharmaceuticals Corporation, another publicly traded pharmaceutical company.
-In April 2010, Mr. Reardon joined the Board of Trustees of H&Q Life Sciences Investors and H&Q Healthcare Investors, two closed-end publicly held mutual funds.
-He is also an advisor to the audit committee at Momenta Pharmaceuticals, Inc., a publicly traded pharmaceutical company.
-Mr. Reardon received both his undergraduate degree in East Asian history and his M.B.A. from Harvard University.
-Our Board of Directors has concluded that Mr. Reardon should serve as a director as of the date of this proxy statement because of his extensive expertise in accounting and financial matters and his experience in analyzing and evaluating financial statements as a former auditor, in particular in the biopharmaceutical industry.
+In April 2010, Mr. Reardon should serve as a director as of H&Q Life Sciences Investors and H&Q Healthcare Investors, two closed-end publicly held mutual funds.
+Mr. Reardon should serve as a director as of the date of this proxy statement because of his extensive expertise in accounting and financial matters and his experience in analyzing and evaluating financial statements as a former auditor, in particular in the biopharmaceutical industry.
 His experience on other publicly traded company boards of directors and audit committees provides a considerable benefit to our Audit Committee and to our Board.

 Robert N. Wilson has been a member of our Board of Directors since June 2003.
-Mr. Wilson is Chairman of Still River Systems, a medical device company.
-Prior to his association with Still River Systems, Mr. Wilson was Chairman of Caxton Health Holdings, LLC, from 2004 through 2007 and was Vice Chairman of the Board of Directors of Johnson & Johnson, a manufacturer of healthcare products, from 1989 until 2003.
+Mr. Wilson is Chairman of MEVION Medical Systems (formerly Still River Systems), a medical device company.
+Prior to his association with MEVION, Mr. Wilson was Chairman of Caxton Health Holdings, LLC, from 2004 through 2007 and was Vice Chairman of the Board of Directors of Johnson & Johnson, a manufacturer of healthcare products, from 1989 until 2003.
 Mr. Wilson had joined Johnson & Johnson in 1964.
 Mr. Wilson is also a director of Hess Corporation, an integrated oil and gas company and Charles Schwab Corporation, a publicly traded financial services company.
 Our Board of Directors has concluded that Mr. Wilson should serve as a director as of the date of this proxy statement because of the knowledge and extensive experience in the pharmaceutical industry that he brings to the Board, as well as his managerial, marketing, financial and international experience.
 In addition, Mr. Wilson's significant experience on other publicly traded company boards of directors and board committees provides him with an understanding of current corporate governance practices and trends, and compensation matters that provides value to our Board.